IG Live Q&A with CannaCon

 What advice would you have for someone trying to enter the cannabis industry?

-I feel like as long as you’re respectful and you work hard, you’ll be welcomed into this industry.
-There also has to be a willingness to learn.
-Especially in the cannabis industry, it’s so new as far as the scaling and there’s new stuff coming out about it all the time.
+As long as you’re respectful and you work hard, you’ll be welcomed into this industry.
+There also has to be a willingness to learn, especially in the cannabis industry because it’s so new, and new stuff coming out all the time.

 Constantly.
 I’m always learning something new and seeing something new.
-Doing marketing, it’s been a really interesting kind of few years to kind of see.
-When I first started marketing, we weren’t allowed to do any kind of radio advertising, even billboards, I could barely get somebody to sell me a billboard.
+Doing marketing for CannaCon has been a really interesting few years to see.
+When I first started marketing, we weren’t allowed to do any kind of radio advertising, even billboards — I could barely get somebody to sell me a billboard.
 And we don’t even have cannabis at our events.
 We’re outside-only, but it’s just because of our name and what we do.
 We couldn’t do anything.
 I still can’t advertise on Facebook and Instagram so that’s frustrating, but we’ll get that figured out eventually.

-It’s funny, to make this work, I changed two things.
-I took it off of the WiFi and I took CannaCon cannabis conference out of the title of the live so I don’t know if which one it was that made this successful, but I wouldn’t be surprised if you put “C-A-N-N-A” it blocks it.
+It’s funny, to make this [IG LIVE] work, I changed two things.
+I took it off of the WiFi and I took “CannaCon” out of the title of the live, so I don’t know which one made this successful, but I wouldn’t be surprised if you put “C-A-N-N-A” [in the title that Instagram] blocks it.

-We thought about changing our name a few years ago, but at that point, we had already been doing shows for several years and it was so hard to completely rebrand with something different.
+We thought about changing our name a few years ago, but at that point, we had already been doing shows for several years.
+It was so hard to completely rebrand with something different.